-OUTCOME 1: Municipal and Government of Puerto Rico Policy Framework Analysis and Recommendations policies, procedures, incentives, codes or regulations pertaining to, or impacted by, current and future hazards identified as relevant in the Risk and Hazard Analysis.
+OUTCOME 1: Municipal and Government of Puerto Rico Policy Framework Analysis and Recommendations hazards identified as relevant in the Risk and Hazard Analysis.
 Topics of importance include land use, planning and zoning, development and building codes, code enforcement methods, transportation, and affordable housing, as well as others that may be identified as important during implementation.
 Recommendations PRDOH and/or subrecipients will work closely with relevant state and local entities to recommend adjustments to identified policies, incentives, codes and regulations, and tailor those regulatory tools to the needs and goals of the administering entity.
 Recommendations will be aimed at strengthening the resilience or mitigative value of regulatory tools and processes.
 One example of a proposed enhancement includes amendments to affordable housing policies to incorporate incentives pertaining to the location of affordable or subsidized housing outside of hazard zones and within proximity to lifeline assets.
 OUTCOME 2: Policy Toolbox Best Practices PRDOH and/or subrecipients will develop a suite of best practices related to Mitigation Planning, Programs and Projects.
 Best Practices will include regulatory or policy-oriented methods to enhance resilience for multiple scenarios.
 For example, the use of development restrictions in certain high-hazard areas or enhanced construction standards in other hazard areas or policy for managing debris to mitigate landfill impact.
-PRDOH and/or subrecipients will develop model ordinances or regulatory tools to address specific identified mitigation or hazard concerns, including any trends identified during the Municipal and Government of Puerto Rico Policy Analysis.
-Model Ordinances Model ordinances or regulatory tools should speak to issues relevant to multiple governmental entities or jurisdictions.
-They should be drafted with the flexibility to be tailored to the specific needs of the implementing entity but should otherwise be a complete package that is ready to be adopted for adoption by each entity.
-Relocation PRDOH and/or subrecipients will develop policies that support the relocation of at-risk communities.
+PRDOH and/or subrecipients will develop model